Explore this Section

 - Graduate Attributes

 Within the set of core marketing modules, each module will tend to take a dominant approach that will be either applied or theoretical, although all modules will contain elements of each.
-For example, Consuming Behaviours and Marketing Communications Theory will have teaching and learning approaches designed to accommodate significant theoretical issues, whilst modules such as Marketing Management and Marketing Research Theory and Practice will be more applied and practitioner-driven.
+For example, Consuming Behaviours and Marketing Communications will have teaching and learning approaches designed to accommodate significant theoretical issues, whilst modules such as Marketing Management will be more applied and practitioner-driven.
 The general introduction to the field of marketing will take place within the Marketing Management module, situated in the first semester.
 This will provide the platform for the marketing content that follows, whether practitioner- or theory-focused.

 We welcome applications from both home and overseas students.
 We have a range of support services available for all students and further information specifically for international students can be found by clicking on the International Applications Information link above.